-Step 1, arrive at the train station, get your train ticket and passport ready for check.
+Step 1, arrive at the train station, get your train e-ticket number and passport ready for check.
 If you haven’t bought ticket yet, buy ticket at ticket lobby first.

-Step 2, get through security check and have your tickets checked.
+Step 2, get through security check and have your passport checked.

 Step 3, wait for your train at the assigned waiting hall.